plonerma/wann-genetic/docs/_sources/getting_started.rst.txt

 Installation
 ------------

-The `rewann` package can be install from the repository via pip.
+The `wann_genetic` package can be install from the repository via pip.
 It is recommended to install the package in a virtual environment as the installation will add binaries to the system path (see :doc:`cli`).
 Make sure to create the environment with python3.

 Installation with virtualenv